amirfakhrullah/reddit-client-app/README.md

 ## Description

 A front-end web app displaying data fetched from Reddit API.
-The web app is designed using React and Redux.
+The web app is designed using React and Redux with testing using Enzyme.
 The goal is to redesign the Reddit website to fit my preference; which are clean and minimalist with a matte black tone.

 ## Table of Contents